 Move over highlighting, contouring and strobing!
 Color correcting makeup is having a moment.
-If you’ve ever seen the rainbow hues of color correcting makeup and wondered wehat to do with it, then you’re not alone.
+If you’ve ever seen the rainbow hues of color correcting makeup and wondered how to use it, then you’re not alone.
 Let’s break it down…

 It’s rare that someone has completely flawless skin.
-Most makeup artists have to do a bit of color correcting to achieve that look.
-Whether it’s a touch of redness from acne scarring, a bit of sallowness or blue-purple under-eye circles, a color correcting makeup can help.
+Most makeup artists have to do a bit of color correcting to achieve complexion perfection.
+Whether it’s a touch of redness from acne scarring, a bit of sallowness or blue-purple under-eye circles, color correcting makeup can help.

-For dark undereye circles, it helps to try to address the underlying issue by using an eye cream.
+For dark undereye circles, you can try to address the underlying issue by using an eye cream.
 In my case, applying a concealer may not totally correct the problem; sometimes the darkness still shows through.
-In that case, I’ve learned to use color correcting makeup to offset or neutralize the darkish blue circles.
+In that case, I turn to color correcting makeup to offset or neutralize the darkish blue circles.

 The Best Color Correcting Makeup includes: (in no particular order)